Lorenzo-Lyons/curvature_aware_mpcc_pkg/README.md

 ## Installation
+> [!NOTE]
+> If using the drone_racing branch, switch to that branch and follow the installation instructions there.

 *Clone this repo*

 This repo is a ROS package, to use it as an MPC controller first clone this repo in a [catkin workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace).